Meg2841/TensorFlow-Data-Validation-Telco-Churn/README.md

      - Create a summary table for important Telco features such as `tenure`, `MonthlyCharges`, `TotalCharges`, and `Churn`.
      - Compare average values of numeric features between short-tenure and long-tenure customers.
    - These summaries complement the TFDV visualizations with simple numerical views.

-Together, these additions turn the original lab into a more complete example of applying TFDV to a realistic business dataset.

 ---